 Osceola Refetoff’s interest is in documenting humanity’s impact on the world – both the intersection of nature and industry, and the narratives of the people living at those crossroads.
 His images exist within traditional means – landscape, portraiture, travel, editorial – and are variously produced using film, digital, infrared, and pinhole exposures, according to what best expresses the character of his subjects.
 Thus, despite his documentarian impulses and the fact that his images deliberately depict quite ordinary, even mundane subjects, he trains on them a hyper-realistic and nuanced vision, often yielding surreal, even dreamlike images.
 His process generally happens “in camera,” at the moment of capture, in a kind of alchemical reaction that transforms the external world into something both unchanged and extraordinary, realistic and magical.

 Refetoff’s motion picture background informs his approach to constructing visual narratives.
 Most of his early artistic influences include the great mise-en-scène directors Lang, Welles, Kubrick, and Melville, whose techniques are apparent in his meticulous framing of compositions in depth, use of in-camera effects, and explorations of temporal as well as visual space.
 With an appreciation for the quirks and rebellions of technology that thwart the medium’s pretensions of authoritative objectivity, Refetoff reminds viewers that the photographic document is always a collaboration between a human and a machine, asking questions about truth, dispassion, control, and invention that are inherently part of how photography functions in the world.

-From Desert Windows examining the formal gestures that people use to frame and contain their relationship to the landscape, to related series like Dust to Dust, Magic and Realism, and Flirting with Disaster examining how they build their lives and move through these lands, Refetoff shifts between stylistic modes of representation to build layered, multidimensional histories of architecture, landscape, and population.
+From Desert Windows examining the formal gestures that people use to frame and contain their relationship to the landscape, to related series like Magic and Realism, Flirting with Disaster, and Prayer Changes Things examining how they build their lives and move through these lands, Refetoff shifts between stylistic modes of representation to build layered, multidimensional histories of architecture, landscape, and population.
 What links all the forms and aspects of his eclectic practice is a commitment to capture “what the picture requires,” using the many cameras he carries to render not only how a place looks, but how it feels to be there.

 Shana Nys Dambrot - Art Critic & Curator